 Departments and/or schools may have more specific admission requirements.

-Springfield College accepts men and women for graduate study who possess personal and professional potential for effective educational and social leadership.
+Springfield College accepts students to graduate programs who possess personal and professional potential for effective educational and social leadership.
 In harmony with the philosophy of education at Springfield College, consideration is given to the whole person-maturity, motivation, and purpose.
 At the same time, attention is given to conditions that may seriously interfere with the student’s performance in his/her academic work; therefore the following guidelines have been developed.

 No student is admitted to full graduate standing with less than a 2.500 undergraduate index.
 Applicants with less than a 2.500 index, but not less than 2.000, will be considered for probationary admission if there is convincing evidence in examining their undergraduate academic record (and/or supporting documents, including appropriate tests, interviews, additional academic work, or experience) that, if given an opportunity, they will meet the academic standards at Springfield College.
 In all probationary cases of admission, there should be careful examination and full documentation of the basis for admission.

 Persons who have completed courses at Springfield College are not required to submit official transcripts for such work.
-(Also, they are not required to submit a medical form, provided their studies from undergraduate level to graduate level are continuous.)
+(Also, they are not required to submit an immunization record, provided their studies from undergraduate level to graduate level are continuous.)
 The applicant is notified when final action is taken on the application.

 Springfield College faculty members with the rank of instructor or above may not receive a graduate degree from this institution.
 Full time non-faculty employees of Springfield College may not receive a degree beyond the Certificate of Advanced Graduate Study (CAGS) from Springfield College.
 Faculty and full-time non-faculty employees may register for graduate courses and apply such credit to graduate degrees at other institutions, where applicable.